tiktagus/tiktag-cli/README.md

-# TikTag
+# tiktag CLI app

-`TikTag` is a command-line app for preparing images for blogging, sharing or NFT-minting.
+`tiktag-cli` is a command-line app for preparing images for blogging, sharing or NFT-minting.

 `TikTag` is shipped as a local command-line app written in Go.
 This locally run app provides basic features for hosting and sharing images and files.
 It will depend on hosted service at [tiktag.us](https://tiktag.us) to access premium features such as minting your digital assets as NFTs.